 Let’s be clear, though: becoming a successful YouTuber requires work, luck, and diligence, so the idea of being a full-time video maker is more of an exception than a rule.
 However, if you can make a few videos and get some subscribers, it can be a great secondary source of income.

 You may also consider uploading to a site like Break, which offers a higher split of the advertising money (but has a much smaller audience.)

-There are websites that are looking for people to give feedback on products, usually before they are finalized.
+There are websites looking for people to give feedback on products, usually before they are finalized.

 A site like SoftwareJudge will pay you to test software and then respond with a survey or written feedback about what you experienced.